Posted under Reviews | Weather Stations

 Ws-2902c console

-The WS-2902 instrumentation includes all your basics, like indoor/outdoor temperature and humidity, wind speed and direction, barometric pressure, and rainfall.
-We were pleasantly surprised to find a UV and light (solar) sensor, usually only found on mid-grade and pro-level weather stations.
+The WS-2902 instrumentation includes all the basics, like indoor/outdoor temperature and humidity, wind speed and direction, barometric pressure, and rainfall.
+We were pleasantly surprised to find a UV and light (solar) sensor, which is usually only found on mid-grade and pro-level weather stations.

-AmbientWeather.net now allows non-owners to access station weather data through its front page, and the station is set to be public by default.
-There is an option to make your data private, however.
+AmbientWeather.net now allows non-owners to access station weather data through its front page.
+The station is set to be public by default, but there is an option to make your data private.

 High-end features at a budget price